 top of page

 The XVII Olympic Winter Games were held from 12 to 27 February 1994 in and around Lillehammer, Norway.
 The Games were spread out over ten venues in five municipalities in two counties, Oppland and Hedmark.
+Sixty-seven National Olympic Committees and 1,737 athletes participated in six sports and sixty-one events.

 When Lillehammer was awarded the right to host the 1994 Olympic Winter Games, its Organising Committee aimed to make the Games a showcase for sustainability and environmental policies.
 These Games were called the "White-Green Games" by President Samaranch.
 The main goal for The Lillehammer Olympic Organizing Committee (LOOC) was to give the Olympic Movement a third dimension, Environment – in addition to Sport and Culture.

-The Games were the first to be held in a different year from the Summer Olympics, and the first and only one to be held two years after the previous Winter Games, and the most recent to be held in a small town.
+The Games were the first to be held in a different year from the Summer Olympics, the first and only one to be held two years after the previous Winter Games, and the most recent to be held in a small town.
 The Games were the second Winter Games hosted in Norway, after the 1952 Winter Olympics in Oslo.

 Men's and Women's Downhill, Super-G, and Combined events were held in Kvitfjell.
 The Downhill racecourse, the challenging Olympiabakken, was designed by Bernhard Russi for the 1994 Lillehammer Winter Games.